 Planning in advance with Disney Genie will help to alleviate the morning scramble before you’re heading to the parks!

-So, how do you book Lightning Lane rides?
+So, where do you book Lightning Lane rides?
 On the morning of your park reservation, you can book your first Lightning Lane ride in the MyDisneyExperience app.
 (This is at 7am for Disney resort guests or when the park opens if you’re staying off property.)
 Your “Tip Board” will prioritize the rides you selected from Disney Genie.
 Then there’s a button under each ride listed on the Tip Board that allows you to book a Lightning Lane reservation once you’re eligible to do so.
 You can either select the next window of time available or select a future time on that day.
 You’ll continue to go to the Tip Board throughout the day to book each new LL reservation.

 Which Disney World Parks Are Best for Genie+?